West TN Law Enforcement Liaison

-The Governor's Highway Safety Office will kick off a new campaign starting February 1, 2014.
+The Governor's Highway Safety Office will kick off a campaign starting January 1, 2015.
 The SAFE Campaign is designed to increase seat belt use in Tennessee.
-The deadline for agencies to submit a Participation Statement is February 1, 2014.
+The deadline for agencies to submit a Participation Statement is January 15, 2015.
 Participation Statements will not be accepted after the deadline.
-The eligibility criteria for the SAFE Campaign is attached and is also on the tntrafficsafety.org website.

-Additionally, a fully equipped police vehicle will be awarded at the 2014 Law Enforcement Challenge Ceremony to a qualifying agency participating in the SAFE Campaign.
-Power Moons will be awarded as 2nd and 3rd prizes for the SAFE Campaign.
+Additionally, two fully equipped police vehicle will be awarded at the 2015 Law Enforcement Challenge Ceremony to a qualifying agency participating in the SAFE Campaign.

 - Nominate someone for a “Beyond the Traffic Stop” award